hotosm/learnosm/_posts/sw/beginner/0200-12-03-moving-forward.md

 ---

 # Further Reading
 =============

-This guide is available in [English](http://learnosm.org/en/beginner/moving-forward/)
+This guide is only available in [English](/beginner/moving-forward/) or [German](/de/beginner/moving-forward/) It is being translated.

-or
-Please refer to it in [German](http://learnosm.org/de/beginner/moving-forward/)

-To help produce translations for this site, go to [https://www.transifex.com](https://www.transifex.com) and search for **HOT-OSM**.
+To help produce translations for this site, go to <https://www.transifex.com> and search for **HOT-OSM**.